The Width of a Mouse’s Ear: Connie Matisse on Slow Design in a Digital World

 I'm also just in the weeds all the time (working on it) and lately I haven't been reading, surfing the Internet, or doing anything that might make me have a better understanding of what's happening out there.
 I don't think this is a positive!!
 I'd love to have my on the pulse finger better.
 But not paying attention to trends has been a by-product of my tunnel vision.
 It has its pros and cons.

 East Fork makes such high quality pieces.
 They’re weighty and solid, and feel like they’ll last forever.
 But how do you educate your customers on the way handcrafted pottery is worth the extra expense?
-(This is something we wrestle with at Floyd, too!)

 We kinda hate that our pots cost as much as they do.
 In our ten year vision, we have several lines of thoughtfully produced pottery at several price points.
 Alas, right now, we sell the pots for the price it costs for us to make them, or thereabouts.